makepanic/globe/README.md

 - creates a `/build` folder that has all the required resources
 - used to build the resources for the running application

+#####Standalone target with archive - `grunt standalone-archive`

+- same as `grunt standalone` but creates archive of the build directory
+- used for to create release files on github

 #####Default target - `grunt`

 - same as `standalone` except it won't create a build folder with all the ressources